Citroën Jumpy: Facelift

 Stellantis introduced facelifts for the vans on October 23, 2023.
 In all versions, the upper grill has been completely removed for reduced air resistance.
-Each van has been given a larger 10-inch infotainment display, and new driver-assistance systems including Level 2 autonomous driving capabilities.
+Each van has been given a larger, 10-inch infotainment display, and new driver-assistance systems including Level 2 autonomous driving capabilities.
 The Citroën, Peugeot, Opel, Vauxhall and Toyota vans had also been fitted with the brand's respective updated logo.
+While still called the Zafira Life, the small "Life" logos have been removed from the Opel and Vauxhall passenger models.